Shannen Doherty: Later work: 2002–2024

-Doherty once more reprised her role of Brenda Walsh for the six-episode sequel BH90210, which debuted August 7, 2019, on FOX.
 The same year, she was in the movie Undateable John, starring Daryl Hannah, Tom Arnold, and Margaret Cho.

 In 2021, she was in the movie Fortress starring Jesse Metcalfe, Bruce Willis, Chad Michael Murray, and Kelly Greyson.
 The film was released in select theaters and on video on demand by Lionsgate Films in December 2021.

 Other ventures

 In 1995, Doherty became the face of K-beauty cosmetics in South Korea, under a $250,000 contract, according to the Los Angeles Times.

 In early 2009, she became an art director for Pasadena Magazine.
 In November 2009, Doherty was the guest of honor at Disneyland Paris to kick off the Christmas season.

+In 2011, Doherty appeared in a couple of commercials for Education Connection, which posed itself at the time as an online college.

-In December 2023, she launched her podcast Let’s Be Clear with Shannen Doherty, produced by iHeartRadio.
+In December 2023, she launched her podcast Let's Be Clear with Shannen Doherty, produced by iHeartRadio.

 Personal life

-In early 1993, Doherty was briefly engaged to Max Factor heir Dean Jay Factor before he filed for a restraining order on May 25, 1993.
-He alleged physical violence and threats on the part of Doherty, although Doherty's father claimed that the abuse came from Factor and not her.
+In early 1993, Doherty was briefly engaged to Max Factor heir Dean Jay Factor, until he filed for a restraining order on May 25, 1993.
+He alleged physical violence and threats on the part of Doherty; Doherty's father claimed that the abuse came from Factor and not her.

-On October 11, 1993, Doherty married Ashley Hamilton, the son of actors George Hamilton and Alana Collins.
+On October 11, 1993, Doherty married Ashley Hamilton.
 They filed for divorce in April 1994.

-In 2002, Doherty married Rick Salomon, but the marriage was annulled after nine months.
+In 2002, Doherty married Rick Salomon, and the marriage was annulled after nine months.
 On October 15, 2011, Doherty married photographer Kurt Iswarienko in Malibu, California.

 In November 2018, Doherty lost her house to the Woolsey Fire.

 In April 2023, Doherty announced that she had filed for divorce from Iswarienko.
-As of October 2023, the couple was almost finished with their divorce proceedings, though in June 2024, it was reported that Doherty had stated in legal filings that her husband was attempting to prolong their divorce in order to avoid spousal payments.
+As of October 2023, the couple was almost finished with their divorce proceedings, though in June 2024, it was reported that Doherty had stated in legal filings that her husband was attempting to prolong the process in order to avoid spousal payments.
 In response to those reports, Doherty said in her Let's Be Clear podcast that divorcing under the public eye was "exhausting" and that she might or might not openly discuss her marriage after her divorce was final.
 The terms of her divorce agreement were finalized the day before her death, and a Los Angeles judge declared the couple officially divorced two days after she died.

 Doherty was a registered Republican.
-According to Complex magazine in 2012, she said: "I realize that the majority of people in the entertainment business happen to be Democrats.
+In 2012, she said: "I realize that the majority of people in the entertainment business happen to be Democrats.
 I have no problem with that.
 And they should have no problem with the fact that I'm a Republican."